nicklockwood/SwiftFormat/README.md

 **NOTE:** This will only install the pre-built command-line app, not the source code for the SwiftFormat framework.

+**NOTE (2):** When installing this way, GateKeeper may block swiftformat from running until you open it manually the first time by right-clicking in the Finder and selecting "Open".

 #### 2) Add a Build phase to your app target

 1. Click on your project in the file list, choose your target under `TARGETS`, click the `Build Phases` tab